 And I broke out my trench coat for the first time this season!

-Monday was another lazy day, but I rallied on Tuesday to take Caroline to the allergist.
+Monday was another lazy day, but I rallied on Tuesday to take C to the allergist.
 It was chilly and drizzly, but I was still trying to channel the springtime vibes, so I took a chance with this lightweight cotton sweater and sneakers.
 (But I was freezing, and I changed into a cashmere turtleneck and UGG slippers as soon as I got home.)

 I couldn’t decide, so I figured I better do it right, and I took a picture of both options and compared them on my iPhone.